Who We Are

 Meinig School of Biomedical Engineering

-In Fall 2013 our program began as part of the first round of an NIH-funded consortium of ultimately 17 universities charged with coming up with bold and innovative approaches to increase student and postdoctoral exposure to multiple career options for Ph.D.s.
+In Fall 2013 our program began as part of the first round of a National Institutes of Health-funded (grant #DP7OD18425) consortium of ultimately 17 universities charged with coming up with bold and innovative approaches to increase student and postdoctoral exposure to multiple career options for Ph.D.s.
 View the list of funded institutions and read the abstracts of each funded project.

 As a consortium of creative experimentalists, the NIH awardee institutions’ goals were to share what they have found to be the most useful practices for helping graduate students and postdocs prepare for their future careers.
-More can be found at the consortium NIH BEST website and via Twitter at #NIHBEST.
+More can be found about the NIH BEST consortium outcomes in the Elsevier publication, BEST: Implementing Career Development Activities for Biomedical Research Trainees in which each awardee institution wrote a chapter based on their challenges and successes throughout the grant cycle.

-The consortium as a whole compiled a list of reasons why all Ph.D. granting institutions need strong career development programs.
-In addition, we have published in peer-refereed journals to share best practices.
+The consortium as a whole has published on the many reasons why all Ph.D. granting institutions need strong career development programs and we have published in peer-refereed journals to share best practices about a variety of topics, including experiential learning.

-Though the initial NIH grant targeted biomedical researchers, the intent of the Cornell program was always to become institutionalized.
+Though the initial NIH grant targeted biomedical researchers, the intent of the Cornell program was always to serve the entire institution.
 Therefore to immediately broaden the pilot to include all STEM Ph.D. students and postdoctoral scholars at Cornell, from 2014-2018 the Colleges of Agriculture and Life Sciences, Arts & Sciences, Engineering, Human Ecology, Veterinary Medicine, and the Graduate School offered additional support to broaden our reach.
 Contact us to request a copy of our 2018 annual report, available in pdf form.
 A no-cost extension for 2018-2019 was granted to ease the transition to a university-sustained model.

-As of 2018-19, Careers Beyond Academia formally joined the Graduate School and has the support of Cornell’s Provost to expand as a university-wide initiative, inclusive of all disciplines.
+As of November 2019, Careers Beyond Academia formally joined the Graduate School with the generous support of Cornell’s Provost to expand as a university-wide initiative, inclusive of all disciplines.